FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 When a user registers, they will provide a password for their account.
 The application needs to ensure that all passwords provided by users are secure.
 This usually means that the password is sufficiently complex.

-**NOTE:** In most cases, a complex password is at least 10 characters, contains an uppercase letter, a lowercase letter, a number and a non-letter/non-number character (i.e. punctuation).

-If you aren't using a third-party user database that can ensure passwords are secure, you will need to implement this password validation routine yourself.
+If you aren't using FusionAuth, which has password security built in, you will need to implement this password validation routine yourself.
 Here's some simple Java code that can be used to validate passwords:

 ```java
 public class PasswordValidator {